dx7er/portfolio/data/blog/writeups/aupctf/forensics/Kingsman.md

 Now, since we have a wordlist, what will we do now?
 Well, we can solve it using `John The Ripper` or `Hashcat`.
 I'll be using `Hashcat` for this challenge.
 So, let's get started.

-Firstly, we need to conver the `.7z` into a format that hashcat will understand.
-I used the following [tool](https://github.com/philsmd/7z2hashcat/) to convert the 3`.7z` file into a `hash` file that hashcat could understand.
+Firstly, we need to convert the `.7z` into a format that hashcat will understand.
+I used the following [tool](https://github.com/philsmd/7z2hashcat/) to convert the `.7z` file into a `hash` file that hashcat could understand.

 ```bash
 7z2hashcat64-1.9.exe encrypted.7z  > hash